mikakatua/jsettlers/README.md

 Instructions:
 1. Rename or copy `sample.env` to `.env`
-1. Edit and set your desired values in `.env`
+1. Edit and set config variables in `.env`
 1. Run the script `./setup.sh`

 ## Cloud deployment